IntelLabs/matsciml/docs/source/experiment-interface.rst

 Commonly Updated Parameters
 ---------------------------

-Parameters that are frequently updated are highlighted below and sectioned off by thier respective configs.
+Parameters that are frequently updated are highlighted below and sectioned off by their respective configs.
 To see a full set of parameters, it is recommended to navigate to the modules specific documentation.

 Common Trainer Config Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^